 2. Showcase a wooden tree on a tabletop.

-This midcentury modern Christmas tree idea is not only eco-friendly, but also sleek and stylish when styled with retro living room decor.
-This miniature option showcased on Homes to Love is a perfectly festive way to save space, allowing your holiday decor to blend effortlessly with other wood accents throughout your home.
+This midcentury modern Christmas tree idea is not only eco-friendly but also sleek and stylish when paired with retro living room decor.
+This miniature option showcased on Homes to Love is a perfectly festive way to save space, allowing your holiday decor to blend in effortlessly with other wood accents throughout your home.

 3. Use retro pom-poms in place of greenery.

 Take a page out of designer Orlando Soria's book with this midcentury modern Christmas tree idea by layering gold cheerleader pom-pom tassels in place of traditional greenery.
 Style with monochromatic furniture to allow the metallic details to really take center stage in your home.

 4. Style with a retro tree skirt.

 A retro tree skirt with space-age motifs emphasizes this midcentury modern Christmas tree idea from Krys over at Melodrama thanks to a non-traditional color palette.
 Style yours with a faux white Christmas tree adorned with gold accents for extra vintage style.

 5. Opt for a vintage aluminum tree with colorful ornaments.

 This cheerful, midcentury modern idea by Jenny of Suburban Pop features a vintage aluminum tree, allowing the colorful tree and turquoise ornaments to really stand out.
 Copy this holiday look for your own home by keeping the trimmings simple and the palette minimal.